-- Your "main" SCS Kerberos ID and password
+- Your "main" SCS Kerberos username and password

 - Kerberos "instances," including:

-- Your SCS Windows domain ID and password
+- Your SCS Windows domain username and password

 - Local Unix passwords on specific Unix hosts

-How to change it: You can either use the Instance Manager Tool or run the kpasswd command on a Facilitized Unix host to change your main Kerberos password
+How to change it: You can either use the Instance Manager Tool or run the kpasswd command on a Linux computer running an SCS supported computing environment to change your main Kerberos password.

-How to get one: You can use the Instance Manager Tool to create instances yourself, if you wish.
+How to get one: You can use the Instance Manager Tool to create instances yourself.

-How to change an instance password: You can either use the Instance Manager or run the command: kpasswd <userID>/<instance> on a Facilitized Unix host (for example: kpasswd bovik/mail) to change Kerberos-instance passwords.
+How to change an instance password: You can either use the Instance Manager or run the command: kpasswd <username>/<instance> on a Linux machine running an SCS supported computing environment. (for example: kpasswd example/mail) to change Kerberos instance passwords.